 Long-term effects (within hours) : Glucocorticoids bind to cytoplasmic glucocorticoid receptors (GRs)

-- → Promotion of apoptosis in eosinophils, monocytes, and lymphocytes
+- Promotion of sequestration and apoptosis of eosinophils, monocytes, and lymphocytes → lymphopenia and eosinopenia

-- → ↑ Inhibition of phospholipase A2,; which decreases the production of arachidonic acid derivatives.
+- ↑ Inhibition of phospholipase A2, which decreases the production of arachidonic acid derivatives → ↓ production of leukotrienes and prostaglandins

-- → Translocation to the cell nucleus and binding to glucocorticoid responsive elements (GREs) within the promoters of anti-inflammatory genes (e.g., interleukin-10) → ↑ expression of anti-inflammatory genes
+- Translocation to the cell nucleus and binding to glucocorticoid responsive elements (GREs) within the promoters of anti-inflammatory genes (e.g., interleukin-10 gene) → ↑ expression of anti-inflammatory genes

-Both acute and long-term effects lead to inhibition of inflammatory processes and to immunosuppression!
+Both acute and long-term effects of glucocorticoids lead to inhibition of inflammatory processes and to immunosuppression.

 |CNS and psyche|